-• In Schizosaccharomyces pombe cells, the mitochondrial dynamain-related protein Dnm1 is a key protein that regulates the dynamic processes of mitochondrial division and fusion.
-To study the effects of dnm1 gene deletion on mitosis and energy metabolism in fission yeast cells, live cell imaging technology was used to analyze the changes in cell mitosis kinetics, RT-qPCR technology was used to analyze the transcription levels of cdc2 and cdc13 genes, high performance liquid chromatography-mass spectrometry technology was used to detect the changes in energy metabolites and validated them.
-The results indicate that the deletion of dnm1 gene could lead to slow growth of fission yeast cells, and live cell imaging shows that the length of microtubule bundles in the dnm1Δ strain increased by (0.83±0.70) μm (**P<0.01) compared to the wild-type during the interphase of mitosis, the number of strains producing 5 microtubule bundles increased, while the number of strains producing 3 microtubule bundles decreased.
-The spindle elongation time in the dnm1Δ strain was prolonged by (0.85±0.02) minutes (*P<0.05) in the mitosis prophase, and was prolonged by (5.8±1.62) minutes (**P<0.01) in the mitosis anaphase.
-The spindle elongation speed slowed down by (0.06±0.00) μm/min (*P<0.05) in the mitosis anaphase.
-The dnm1Δ strain also exhibited delayed spindle breakage and delayed chromosome segregation.
-The results of high performance liquid chromatography-mass spectrometry technology indicated that the dnm1Δ strain had a deficiency in coenzyme synthesis, resulting in a significant decrease in NADPH content (*P<0.05).
-The relative content of intermediate metabolites such as glucose 6-phosphate, fructose 6-phosphate, citric acid, cis aconitic acid, pyruvate, isocitrate, and L-malic acid were significantly reduced (*P<0.05), there was also a defect of ATP production.
-The verification results showed that the metabolite analysis results were reliable and and the expression level of cdc2 gene in the logarithmic growth stage of the dnm1Δ strain was significantly lower than that of the wild-type.
-This study provided a certain scientific basis for further exploring the function and related molecular mechanisms of Dnm1 protein in cell mitosis.
+• In Schizosaccharomyces pombe, the mitochondrial dynamin-related protein Dnm1 regulates dynamic mitochondrial fission/fusion.
+To examine the effect of dnm1 gene deletion on mitosis and energy metabolism in the fission yeast, live cells were imaged to analyze cell mitosis kinetics, RT-qPCR was performed to analyze transcription level of cdc2 and cdc13, high performance liquid chromatography-mass spectrometry was done to measure energy metabolites.
+The deletion of dnm1 gene led to slowed growth of fission yeast, microtubule bundles in dnm1Δ strain increased by (0.83 ± 0.70) μm (P < 0.01) when compared to the wild-type in interphase, the number of strains producing 5 microtubule bundles increased, but the number of strains producing 3 microtubule bundles decreased.
+The spindle elongation time in dnm1Δ prolonged by (0.85 ± 0.02) min (P < 0.05) in prophase, by (5.80 ± 1.62) min (P<0.01) in anaphase.
+Spindle elongation slowed down by 0.06 μm·min−1 (P < 0.05) in anaphase.
+The dnm1Δ strain exhibited delayed spindle breakage and chromosome segregation.
+High-performance liquid chromatography-mass spectrometry revealed that dnm1Δ strain was deficient in coenzyme synthesis, resulting in a significant decrease in NADPH content (P < 0.05).
+The relative content of intermediate metabolites (glucose 6-phosphate, fructose 6-phosphate, citric acid, cis aconitic acid, pyruvate, isocitrate, and L-malic acid) were significantly reduced (P < 0.05), with major defect in ATP production.
+The cdc2 gene expression in logarithmic growth phase in dnm1Δ strain was significantly lower than the wild-type.

 • loading